 Belfast | @RepKnight

 RepKnight provides web applications for real-time data breach detection, dark web monitoring and cyber threat intelligence.
-Their automated and powerful cyber threat intelligence solutions can be used by any company, in addition to the company monitoring the dark web and the wider internet 24/7 to identify potential threats to your business or discover if your corporate data has been breached.
+Their automated and powerful cyber threat intelligence solutions can be used by any company for monitoring the dark web and the wider internet 24/7 to identify potential threats to their business or to discover if their data has been breached.

 Belfast | @saltcontrol